-Rightclicking columns header, while file browser is in details mode, shows a special context menu allowing to
+Rightclicking columns header, while file browser is in details mode, shows Browser header context menu allowing to

-- show Style menu to change file browser's appearance - set visible columns - adjust columns to default sizes - save the list of displayed files as text file (tab-separated TXT including all columns of the file browser) - copy to clipboard current path, or paths of selected items - perform on the fly analyse content of folders, search of duplicate files or checksum/hash calculation without leaving the file browser UI (result is displayed in Checksum/hash column, on the right) the algorithm for both functions can be set from Algorithm submenu see File Tools chapter for more information.
+- set visible columns - adjust columns to default sizes - save the list of displayed files as text file (tab-separated TXT including all columns of the file browser) - copy to clipboard current path, or paths of selected items - perform on the fly analyse content of folders, search of duplicate files or checksum/hash calculation without leaving the file browser UI (result is displayed in Checksum/hash column, on the right) the algorithm for both functions can be set from Algorithm submenu see File Tools chapter for more information.

-Please note those functions are only available when browsing the filesystem - checksum/hash values of files inside archives are pre-computed during the archive creation (usually CRC32 is the standard, optionally RAR5 can use BLAKE2 hash).
+Please note those functions are only available when browsing the filesystem - checksum/hash values of files inside archives are precomputed during the archive creation (usually CRC32 is the standard, optionally RAR5 can use BLAKE2 hash).